 I think most of my readers understand that I am just an average, all-American kind of cook.
 I tend to make recipes that are pretty easy, pretty familiar, and most of all tasty.
-I mostly use ingredients you can find in your local grocery store and many of my recipes can be prepared for a family dinner after you’ve already worked all day.
+Most of the ingredients I use can be found in your local grocery store and many of my recipes can be prepared for a family dinner after you've already worked all day.

 This Mixed Berry Cobbler is certainly no exception.
 It's definitely all-American!
 Cobblers (or slumps, or grunts, or bettys, or whatever you want to call them) were being made by our earliest settlers using whatever fruits they found at hand.
 They've been around a lot longer than the all-American hamburger and hot dog.
 And, of course, the main ingredients are all staples of any household...sugar, flour, milk, butter.

 This easy recipe makes a mixed berry cobbler that is buttery, moist, and not too sweet.
 You can make it up in just a few minutes of prep time and let it cook in the oven while you prepare dinner.
 Serve it with a scoop of vanilla ice cream dusted with cinnamon.
 Yummy, all-American goodness!